-In conducting activities to achieve the purpose and goal of this program in a designated Targeted State, the recipient will be responsible for performing the following tasks:
+In conducting activities to achieve the purpose and goal of this program in a designated state(s) or RMA region(s), the recipient will be responsible for performing the following tasks:

-i.
-Develop and conduct a promotional program in English or a non-English language to producers.
-If non-English language is used, a translation in English must be provided.

-This program will include activities using media, newsletters, publications, or other appropriate informational dissemination techniques that are designed to: (a) raise awareness for crop insurance; (b) inform producers of the availability of crop insurance; (c) inform producers of the crop insurance sales closing dates prior to the deadline; and (d) inform producers, in the designated Targeted State of training and informational opportunities.

-- ii.
-Deliver crop insurance training and informational opportunities in English or a non-English language to agricultural producers (and may deliver to agribusiness professionals) in the designated Targeted State in a timely manner, prior to crop insurance sales closing dates, in order for producers to make informed decisions regarding risk management tools prior to the crop insurance sales closing dates deadline.
-This delivery will include organizing and delivering educational activities using instructional materials that have been assembled to meet the local needs of agricultural producers.
-Activities must be directed primarily to agricultural producers, but may include those agribusiness professionals that frequently advise producers on crop insurance tools and decisions and will use the information gained from these trainings to advise producers. - iii.
-Document all educational activities conducted under the cooperative agreement and the results of such activities, including criteria and indicators used to evaluate the success of the program.
-The recipient will also be required, if requested by RMA, to provide information to RMA-selected contractor(s) to evaluate all educational activities and advise RMA regarding the effectiveness of activities.

-9. Other Tasks
+- Develop and conduct a promotional program in English or a non-English language to producers as appropriate to the audience.
+This program will include activities using media, newsletters, publications, or other appropriate informational dissemination techniques that are designed to: (a) raise awareness for crop insurance and risk management; (b) inform producers of the availability of crop insurance and risk management tools; and (c) inform producers and agribusiness leaders in the designated state(s) or RMA region(s) of training and informational opportunities. - Deliver crop insurance and risk management training in English or non-English language as appropriate to the audience as well as informational opportunities to agricultural producers and agribusiness professionals in the designated state or RMA region(s).
+This will include organizing and delivering educational activities using the instructional materials assembled by the recipient to meet the local needs of agricultural producers.
+Activities should be directed primarily to agricultural producers, but may include those agribusiness professionals that have frequent opportunities to advise producers on risk management tools and decisions. - iii.
+Document all educational activities conducted under the cooperative partnership agreement and the results of such activities, including criteria and indicators used to evaluate the success of the program.
+The recipient will also be required to provide information to RMA as requested for evaluation purposes. - 9.
+Other Tasks

-In addition to the specific, required tasks listed above, the applicant may propose additional tasks that would contribute directly to the purpose of this program such crop insurance educational activities targeting producers engaged in local or regional food systems.
-For any proposed additional task, the applicant must clearly identify the objective of the task (e.g., for website tools or mobile phone Apps, applicants must clearly identify the what risk management tool they are developing, the targeted user and relationship to crop insurance or managing farm risk), specific timelines for performing the tasks, how they will measure the success of these tasks, and the specific responsibilities of partners.
+In addition to the specific, required tasks listed above, the applicant may propose additional tasks that would contribute directly to the purpose of this program such as but not limited to individual or group Good Agricultural Practices (GAP) certification, other food-safety related education and training activities, or activities targeting producers engaged in local or regional food systems, such as those selling at farmers markets.
+For any proposed additional task, the applicant must clearly identify the objective of the task (e.g., for website tools or mobile phone Apps, applicants must clearly identify the what risk management tool they are developing, the targeted user and relationship to crop insurance or managing farm risk and can be self-sustaining for future utilization), specific timelines for performing the tasks, how they will measure the success of these tasks, and the specific responsibilities of partners.
 The applicant must also identify specific ways in which RMA would have substantial involvement in the proposed project task.